 - Dropbox is not “downloading” or not “uploading”, meaning not syncing or updating, files.

-- Dropbox appears to have stopped syncing, is no longer syncing, or is stuck syncing.
+- Dropbox appears to have stopped syncing, is no longer syncing, or is stuck indexing.

 - Files are taking a long time to sync, are syncing slowly, or appear to always be syncing.